ashcaz/learning-journal/CSS-notes.md

 **Understanding CSS**

-- The key to undertsnading how CSS works is to imagine that there is an invisible box around ebery HTML element.
+- The key to understanding how CSS works is to imagine that there is an invisible box around every HTML element.
 - CSS allows you to create rules that determines what each individual box is presented
 - CSS associates the rules you create with the HTML element.
 A CSS rule has two parts a **selector** - indicates which element the rule applies to, and a **declaration** -indicates how the elements referred to in the selector should be styled

 p (selector){
-    font-family (property); Arial (value); (everything inside curly brackets = decllaration) }
+    font-family (property); Arial (value); (everything inside curly brackets = declaration) }

 - Declarations sit inside of curly brackets
 - Declarations are made up of two parts: a **property** - indicates the aspect of the element you want to change, and a **value** - specify settings you want to use for the chosen property.
-- Several properties in one declaration can be specified when seperated by a semi-colon
+- Several properties in one declaration can be specified when separated by a semi-colon

 **Using External CSS**